-Students pay a specified program fee arranged between Waseda University and the university at which the student studies abroad.
+Students pay a specified program fee arranged between Waseda University and the host university.

 Even if credits obtained during the study abroad period are transferred, there are no fees for transferring credits.

 (3) Double Degree Programs (DD)

 Students are to pay the academic fees and Double Degree Program registration fee for the School with which they are affiliated at Waseda University.